visjble/smarterGPT4/README.md

 # SmarterGPT4 App
-Leverages Philip's sample code to query gpt4's responses and improve them (possibly):) https://www.youtube.com/@ai-explained-/about
+Query gpt4's for multiple resopnses and have it choose the best one. https://www.youtube.com/@ai-explained-/about

 This Python application leverages the capabilities of OpenAI's GPT-4 model to generate responses to user-input questions.
 The application is built using the Tkinter library for creating a simple and user-friendly GUI.